-Soft woods come from evergreen trees such as pines and cedar.
+Softwoods come from evergreen trees such as pines and cedar.
 This type of wood can bend or dent easily and therefore is not suitable where you need strength, such as in sofa frames.
-So while it is good to look for kiln dried wood, remember to as if the frame is constructed from hardwood rather than soft wood.
+So while it is good to look for kiln-dried wood, remember to seek a frame constructed from hardwood rather than softwood.

 Wood can hold a lot of moisture when it is first harvested.
 What makes a kiln-dried frame better is that the process gets rid of most of the moisture inside the wood.
 Kilns are huge ovens with very strictly controlled temperatures and humidity.
 The kiln drying process can remove approximately 93% of the wood's moisture.

 This drastic reduction in wood's moisture content is important so that the wood doesn't warp or shrink with changes in humidity and temperature.
 Warping or shrinkage can destabilize your sofa, and even cause it to lose its shape.
 You would not see that happening with a quality sofa.

 Air drying can also work well, but since oftentimes the process is not controlled enough, so you cannot be sure that the wood's moisture content is sufficiently reduced.